 On October 18, 2015, the Jerusalem District Court ruled that the Special Administrator will distribute an amount of NIS 60 million out of the liquidation fund, in equal parts of NIS 20 million, to each of the three creditors: the Jerusalem Municipality, the State of Israel and Alrov Commercial District against the signing of an indemnification agreement with the Official Receiver ("the OR") and the Special Administrator.
 Pursuant to the indemnification deed, each of the creditors will pay an amount of up to NIS 20 million to the liquidation fund within 14 days of a demand by the Special Administrator and/or the OR, with no obligation on the part of the latter two to reason and/or substantiate their demand.

 (3) Arbitration proceeding against Karta (cont'd)

-In view of the signing of the indemnification deeds, in conformity with generally accepted accounting principles Alrov Commercial District did not recognize income in respect of the amounts received so that as at December 31, 2021 the liability to Karta that is included in payables amounts to NIS 95 million (see also Note 17 above).
+In view of the aforesaid including the signing of the indemnification deed, in conformity with generally accepted accounting principles Alrov Commercial District did not recognize income in respect of the amounts received.